GaloyMoney/dealer/GRAFANA.md

 If we plot ΔS vs ΔD, we can see the trend.

-Using linear regression we can plot the trending line which it slope gives us the optimal hedging ratio while the R^2 gives us the hedge effectiveness, i.e. the portion of variance that is eliminated by the hedge.
+Using linear regression we can plot the trending line which its slope gives us the optimal hedging ratio while the R^2 gives us the hedge effectiveness, i.e. the portion of variance that is eliminated by the hedge.

 In comparison we are using a hedging ratio of 1, i.e. the blue 45 degree line, which is not optimal and eliminated less of the variance.